An Impudent Girl: Production

 The film was seen as a return by Claude Miller to the material of his first feature, The Best Way to Walk.
 Miller:

 I'm fascinated by those violent passions that make you ready to cut your throat for something you believe in, passions that, for better or worse, lose their edge as you grow older.
 In An Impudent Girl though the conflict is much less violent than the humiliation and hurt of The Best Way to Walk.
 The main character comes out of it very well, in fact it's certainly my most optimistic film.
 I wasn't trying to show a terrible drama, just one of those ordinary events which happen to all adolescents and shape us for life.
 I'm the proof because I still remember those tiny episodes that ended up affecting me more deeply than I ever realised at the time.

 The film was a loose adaptation of the novel The Member of the Wedding by Carson McCullers, although that is uncredited.
 Miller:

 It isn't a direct adaptation.
 There were just enough elements from the book for us to apply for the rights.
 First of all the Americans who owned them took ages to reply.
 Then they wanted a huge sum of money, almost as much as the cost of the film.

 Two weeks before shooting was scheduled to begin, the rights had not been secured.
 Miller decided to go ahead and make the movie anyway.
 "Now we're negotiating to pay a reasonable percentage," he said in 1986.
 "Fortunately the film has been a hit."

 Miller cast Gainsbourg after seeing her in the film Paroles et Musiques.
 He approached her parents for permission to cast her.
 It helped the marketability of the movie because, as Miller says, "Charlotte was in a way already a star because of her parents - people went to see her out of curiosity."

+Claude Miller revealed that in the film there was supposed to be a masturbation scene played by Charlotte Gainsbourg.
+Although the scene was indeed shot, Miller later censored himself and removed it from the final cut.